-During January, Cervical Health Awareness Month, we have reviewed a range of cervical health issues, including the new vaccine from Merck, Gardasil 9, that will hopefully enter the market soon.
-Recently, studies have been released showing how safe the current Gardasil vaccine is, and this safety is likely to extend to the new vaccine as well.
+During January, Cervical Health Awareness Month, we have reviewed a range of cervical health issues, including the new vaccine from Merck that will hopefully enter the market soon.
+Recently, studies have been released showing how safe the current HPV vaccine is, and this safety is likely to extend to the new vaccine as well.
 In our last post for Cervical Health Awareness Month, let’s consider what these studies mean for you and your family.

 The MS Connection

 A recent CDC study that looked at the HPV vaccination during pregnancy found that women who received the HPV vaccine while pregnant showed no patterns of safety concerns for themselves or their babies.
-While Gardasil is not recommended for pregnant women, some women may inadvertently receive the vaccination while pregnant.
-This is a significant win for Gardasil and could lead to further findings regarding the current vaccine and the soon to be released Gardasil 9.
-The CDC and FDA have stated that they will be looking at Gardasil 9 after its release to see if there is a change in this characteristic.
+While not recommended for pregnant women, some women may inadvertently receive the vaccination while pregnant.
+This is a significant win and could lead to further findings regarding the current vaccine and the soon to be released.
+The CDC and FDA have stated that they will be looking after its release to see if there is a change in this characteristic.

 The human papilloma virus

 A 2014 report from the CDC showed that while a majority of women (51.3%) receive the HPV vaccine in the United States, the vaccination rate is much lower for males, sitting at just 8.3%.
 HPV can cause similar problems for both men and women, making vaccination extremely important for both sexes.
 Although the CDC report did not make any recommendations regarding men, it did point out how vaccination rates for both sexes are well below the 80% goal set by the Healthy People 2020 initiative.
 It is important that men and women are both given the HPV vaccine to help prevent cancers and other virus-induced effects that could cause long-term harm to an individual.

 For more information on HPV and the HPV vaccine, please visit the Passport Health webpages on the subject.